mCreativeAI/mCreativeAI.github.io/index.md

 ISEA 2020 is a virtual event and this workshop will be conducted online.
 Our invited speakers will provide prerecorded video talks and participate in live panel discussions.

+NOTE: This page will be updated frequently as we confirm workshop participants.

 # Speakers

 __Haru Ji__ (OCAD University, [https://artificialnature.net/](https://artificialnature.net/))